sysarmy/2023.nerdear.la/README.md

 1. run `sh scripts/extract_messages.sh` (if its not running, run `chmod +x extract_messages.sh` to give it permissions to run).

-2. run `sh scripts/generate_language_catalog.sh en`.
+2. **FIRST TIME** run `sh scripts/generate_language_catalog.sh en`.
 Replace `en` with the language code you want.
 In this project, we are translating to english, so we use en.
    If you get a "Please provide a language parameter." error, you forgot to pass the language as a parameter, so it means you forgot the `en` when running the file.

-3. Use chatGPT to fill the messages.po file or do it by hand
+3. After the first time, use `scripts/update_language_catalog.sh` instead of `scripts/generate_language_catalog.sh`

-4. Run `scripts/generate_language_output.sh`
+4. Use chatGPT to fill the messages.po file or do it by hand

-The language selection in the navbar is a form that uses the fetch API, and asks the route `language-selection` to set the language in the session
+5. Run `scripts/generate_language_output.sh`

 ## Helpful information